UnknownBodies/UnknownBodies-/README.md

 Hi my name is Una!!:]

-Fav colors: is Blue, purple, magenta and yellow | Birthday: 17 July | Intp 5w4 [cognitive function] (ew Mbti, stay away from me/jk/am i?)
+Fav colors: is Blue, purple, magenta and yellow | Birthday: 17 July | Intp 5w4 [cognitive function] (ew Mbti, stay away from me/jk)

 SPAGHETTI LOVERSSS.
-Also I'm Aroace and Genderfluid, My pronounce is Any/All (however u like lolz), and no, I'm not accepting any love confessions pls💔.
+Also I'm Aroace and Genderfluid, My pronounce is Any/All (however u like lolz)

 Just a friend, ok?
+No love confessions(X)

 I'm a Multishipper and Multifandom, so it's really hard for me to hate at everything, unless it's REALLY problematic/IMO ok?